 5) Motor cortex: This strip of cortex lies right next to the sensory cortex.
 This is where the signals leave the brain to go out to the muscles.
-The "homunculus" of this body part would look very similar to the sensory one, with a lot of nerve fibers going out to body parts that require fine controls such as hands, fingers and mouth.
+The "homunculus" of this body part would look very similar to the sensory one, with a lot of nerve fibers going out to body parts that require fine contorsos and legs.